The critical Karp--Sipser core of random graphs: Introduction

 \textbf{Acknowledgments.} The last two authors were supported by ERC 740943 GeoBrown and by ANR RanTanPlan.
 The first author is grateful to the Laboratoire de Mathématiques d'Orsay, where most of this work was done, for its hospitality.
-We warmly thank Matthieu Jonckheere for a stimulation discussion about \cite{jonckheere2021asymptotic} and Justin Salez for enlightening explanations about maximal matchings and independent sets in random graphs.
+We warmly thank Matthieu Jonckheere for a stimulating discussion about \cite{jonckheere2021asymptotic} and Justin Salez for enlightening explanations about maximal matchings and independent sets in random graphs.
+We are grateful to Adrianus Twigt who kindly checked that the Coste--Salez threshold coincides with the Karp--Sipser threshold in our configuration model, see Remark \ref{rek:CS}.
+We also thank two anonymous referees for their helpful remarks.